 Our team didn’t blink.
 I calmly replied: “Of course, you are entitled to do as you please—it IS your company.
 What have we got to lose?
 Probably an hour and gas money going on here in this meeting.
 But if you consider our proposal, you have everything to gain: we will commit to helping you.
 Look, you are besieged by fierce competitors and need all the help you can get.
 Besides, design is our ball game, not yours.”

-Mr. CEO not only became a client but became our friend.
-Moral of the story: respectfully seek, and you will be willingly helped.
+This successful entrepreneur, Mr. CEO, not only became a client but became our friend.
+Moral of the story: respectfully seek, dear successful entrepreneur, and you will be willingly helped.